 UCLA Family Commons, Santa Monica, 2009-present.

 REMAP collaborated on the creation of a sculpture which visualized creative labor and its relationship to GDP across the world.
 It had five intertwined strands of 50 lighting elements, each of which represented a country.
 They were arranged by GDP per capita, progressing from the so-called “global north” (Norway) to the “global south” (Ethiopia).
 The system faded through a decade of creative labor data from the UN for each country.
 The installation of recycled materials, LEDs, and software was commissioned by Transmedia 2012.

 Transmedia Conference, University of Southern California, 2012.

 Memoria Barrial is an installation in the Buenos Aires Subway, created by Fabian Wagmister with technology conceived by Jeff Burke and built by Zening Qu, James Dellemonico, Taylor Fitz-Gibbon, Santiago Núñez and others at REMAP and cheLA.
 The interactive, multi-projector installation explores a 3D dimensional space containing media artifacts from the history of Parque Patricios, the neighborhood of the newest Subte station in Buenos Aires.

 Buenos Aires, 2011.

-Ecce Homology is an immersive interactive visualization of genomics data based on Chinese calligraphy.
-It was created through a unique collaboration of a team of media artists, computer scientists, molecular biologists and bioinformaticists to develop this artwork, which visualized the operation of a working version of Basic Local Alignment Search Tool commonly used in bioinformatics.
+Ecce Homology was an immersive interactive visualization of genomics data based on Chinese calligraphy.
+It was created through a unique collaboration between media artists, computer scientists, molecular biologists and bioinformaticists.
+The piece visualized the operation of a working version of Basic Local Alignment Search Tool commonly used in bioinformatics.
 Funded by Intel, UCLA, and others.

 Fowler Museum of Cultural History and the Hammer Museum, 2003.